-Breast MRI has proven valuable in detecting and staging breast cancer, particularly when other imaging studies (mammography, ultrasound, etc.) fail to provide adequate information.
+A Breast MRI has proven valuable in detecting and staging breast cancer, particularly when other imaging studies (mammography, ultrasound, etc.) fail to provide adequate information.
 MRI as an addition to mammography has been shown to be useful in evaluating women at high risk for breast cancer.
 It can successfully image the dense breast tissue common in younger women, and it can successfully image breast implants.
 Both of these are difficult to image using traditional mammography.
 The contrast material used in MRI exams is less likely to produce an allergic reaction than the iodine-based contrast materials used for conventional x-rays and CT scanning.

-Who should get a Breast Bilateral MRI?
+Who should get a Breast MRI?

-MRI of the breast is not a replacement for mammography or ultrasound imaging but rather a supplemental tool that has many important uses, including:
+An MRI of the breast is not a replacement for mammography or ultrasound imaging but rather a supplemental tool that has many important uses, including:

 - Screening in women at high risk for breast cancer

 - Determining the extent of cancer after a new diagnosis of breast cancer

 - Further evaluating hard-to-assess abnormalities seen on mammography

 - Evaluating lumpectomy sites in the years following breast cancer treatment

 - Following chemotherapy treatment in patients getting Neoadjuvant Chemotherapy

 - Evaluating breast implants